 It’s hard to miss the plethora of colorfully labeled, shiny gold bags overtaking the P.O.P.
-Candy Co. table at the Mar Vista and Culver City farmers markets.
+Candy Co. table at the Mar Vista farmers market once a month.
 But this is no rainbow lollipop, sugar coma kind of candy stand.
 P.O.P.
 Candy is all about the fresh butter crunch, which you’ll find makes perfect sense to pick up with your seasonal produce.

 When you visit the P.O.P.
 Candy stall, husband-and-wife owners Rachel Flores and Bill Waiste will likely be there to greet you with samples, indoctrinating you to their tasty take on candy.
 At first glance, these shards of nut-embedded toffee sheets may resemble peanut brittle, but they are distinctly different.

 “We’re less sweet, we’re much more crunchy and toasty,” Rachel described.
 “We’re butter based, and we’re not made with oils.”

 Not to mention, none of the 13 current varieties of P.O.P.
 Candy even contain peanuts.
 Or corn syrup, or soy, or gluten for that matter.
 But what makes this handmade small-batch candy so different is what it does contain: real butter, premium nuts cooked into the blend, and freshly ground herbs, spices, and natural extracts.
 For the binding agent, they found that using organic brown rice syrup helped to amplify the fresh flavors without a heavy sugariness.